 The progressive movement’s political struggles involve much more than the loss of Sanders as a Presidential candidate.
 He has laid a new foundation, but there is much more to learn by defining the malfunctions of twenty-first-century center-left political thought.
 A good source is to go back to the day of his bid for the presidency in April 2015, he leaned gracefully away from the Democratic Party’s failures, leading directly to Joe Biden’s nomination and ultimate success.
 He effectively repositioned where a Democratic Socialist can stand on the American political spectrum in just five years.
 That is a strong indication of an expanding political organization.

 The thirty to forty percent of voters who accept the historic social ideals of the Democratic Party have a new problem.
 The need to find about a thousand new Bernie Sanders, or an average of one hundred per State.
 Ideologically we are not challenging to find.
 Identifying those like Bernie is the question.
 How many will have the skills to become a national leader, run for President, and keep the burn real?
 Many are in office but placed into the oddly shaped, swayable, gerrymander-purple of districts where despair is easily defined as the failure of those who have it.
-Today seven households can be pushed into despair for every 3 capable of weathering any storm.
+Today seven households can be pushed into despair by a storm for every 3 capable of weathering any threat.
 The odds are moving toward eight to one against, and the world is entering a century of storms.
 This indicates a need for the expansion of political leadership organizations.